Kids Saving the Rainforest – Costa Rica

 “Through the dedication of the amazing carers I met in Costa Rica, the animals that have had the hardest start in life are given the second chance they deserve.
 These incredible people have given up everything to nurture and care for these orphans 24/7 and having seen what they go through, I have to say, it must be one of the toughest jobs in the world.”
 Max Hug Williams.

-“I am thrilled we are supporting this project,” says Katie Liddell of our projects team.
+“I am so happy to be supporting this project,” says Carmel Hendry of our projects team.
 “The work that Kids Saving the Rainforest do in caring for the wildlife in Manuel Antonio is so valuable.
-One of my favourite experiences in Costa Rica was seeing the sloths so it is great to hear they are being looked after.”
+One of my favourite experiences in Costa Rica was seeing the sloths and it’s great to know that they are being protected.”